 You will be stronger, and be able to fend off disease easier.
-When your muscles contract they release myokines which are helpful in reducing inflammation in the body.
-Inflammation is the root cause of most chronic diseases such as cancer, diabetes, Alzheimers and heart disease.
+When your muscles contract they release myokines which play a big part in restoring metobolic balance in the body.

 Sarcopenia is the name given to the loss of muscle.
 When you lose muscle not much good happens.
-Insulin, cortisol levels and blood sugar go up, and estrogen goes down.
+Insulin and cortisol levels as well as blood sugar go up, and estrogen goes down.

 To get the protein intake you need into your day it is a good idea to include good quality protein at every meal.
 Spreading your protein intake evenly over the course of your day had been found to improve muscle protein synthesis.
 Keeping it consistent has been shown to promote muscle repair and growth.

 If you work out it is important to eat protein afterwards so you can capitalise on building muscle.
 You would also need to consider an overall higher protein intake to give your muscles the energy they need.